 Sarah Schettler plays second flute in the Louisiana Philharmonic Orchestra and teaches flute at Tulane University and the University of New Orleans.
 She holds degrees from Millikin University, the University of North Texas, and Florida State University.
 Before moving to New Orleans, she taught flute and music theory at Texas A&M University-Kingsville.
 She has performed with the Corpus Christi and Victoria Symphonies in south Texas and with the Orquestra Sinfonica deU.A.N.L. in Monterrey, Mexico.
 She was a semifinalist in the 2004 National Flute Association Young Artist Competition and first prize winner in the 2005 Flute Society of Kentucky Young Artist Competition.
 Her teachers include Trevor Wye, Stephanie Jutt, Charles DeLaney, and Terri Sundberg.
 Her husband, Bill, plays bass in the LPO.
 During the summers, Sarah teaches at the New England Music Camp in Sidney, Maine

 Bruce Owen is the assistant principal viola with the Louisiana Philharmonic Orchestra and has been instructor of viola at the Loyola University College of Music since 1999.
+Bruce is also the instructor of viola at Southeastern Louisiana University in Hammond.
 He studied with Masau Kawasaki at the College-Conservatory of Music at the University of Cincinnati.
-He also spent two years at the Hochschule für Musik in Vienna, Austria, studying with Hatto Beyerle.
+Bruce also spent two years at the Hochschule für Musik in Vienna, Austria, studying with Hatto Beyerle.
 In addition, he had coaching on string quartet literature with the Lasalle and Tokyo Quartets at the University of Cincinnati; and was a student for four years at the Aspen Music Festival.
 Since 1992, he has spent his summers participating in the Colorado Music Festival in Boulder, performing with professional musicians from around the country.
 During the post-Katrina months, Bruce had the opportunity to play with the symphony orchestras of Grand Rapids, Kalamazoo, Lansing, Toledo, and Baltimore.
 In New Orleans, Bruce served for five years as one of the founding board members of the Greater New Orleans Youth Orchestra (GNOYO) and continues to work with violists in the orchestra as a private teacher and at its annual summer festival.
 Bruce rejoined the board of GNOYO from 2007 to 2013.
-He is also a member of the American Viola Society Bruce also performs and does master classes around the country, including, most recently, visits to Texas Tech University and University of Southern Mississippi.
+As a member of the American Viola Society, he also performs and does master classes at universities around the country.
+Bruce is a founding member of Musaica Chamber Ensemble and is proud to see it into its 19th Season.

 Judith Armistead Fitzpatrick, violin, has been a member of the Louisiana Philharmonic Orchestra since the 1998-99 season.
 Previously she performed with the New World Symphony in South Miami Beach.
 While with the New World Symphony, Judith worked with Michael Tilson Thomas (Artistic Director) and performed extensively both in the U.S. and abroad including Europe, Central America and the Caribbean.
 Judith also teaches, and she has taught for two summers at The Brevard Music Center and is a member of The Suzuki Association of America.
 Previously, Judith performed at the Echternach Music Festival in Luxembourg, and the Spoleto Music Festival in Spoleto, Italy.
 In 2001, she performed throughout South Africa and Zimbabwe with composer and conductor John Rutter.
 Active as a chamber musician, Judith has played in the Cellini String Quartet and the Coronado Piano Trio, as well as Klezmer and Bassa Nova ensembles.